-Kirsten Dunst's Road to Engagement: ''Crying Over Boys'' & Coming Into Her Own Before Finding Happiness With Jesse Plemons
+Inside Kirsten Dunst's Road to Starting a Family and Finding Happiness With Jesse Plemons

 But Dunst had had enough after that turbulent time.
 In early 2008, she was treated for depression at Cirque Lodge, a celeb-friendly center that offers rehab of all kinds.

 "It was a good six months before I decided to go away," Dunst told E!
-News' Marc Malkinin May 2008.
+News in May 2008.
 "I was struggling, and I had the opportunity to go somewhere and take care of myself.
 I was fortunate to have the resources to do it.
 My friends and family thought it was a good idea, too.
 But I didn't know where to go.
 My doctor recommended Cirque Lodge."

 Asked why she was opening up about her struggles, the actress, who'd been in the public eye since she was 12 at that point, said, "There's been a lot of misrepresentation about what is going on in my life, and it's been very painful for my friends and family.
 Everyone feels like they have to defend me.
 They hear the rumors, and it puts them in a defensive position.
 Now that I'm feeling stronger, I was prepared to say something."